Ada-Developers-Academy/core-unit-1/intro-to-git/activity-git-history.md

 These are the steps:

-1. Using the information from your selected commit, write down a new file in "Untracked Changes" or a modified file in "Local Changes"
+1. Using the information from your selected commit, write down a new file in "Untracked files" or a modified file in "Changes not staged for commit"
 1. Repeat step 1 until there are no more files to name
-1. Move a file into "Staging," and erase it from its previous area
+1. Move a file into "Changes to be committed," and erase it from its previous area
-1. Repeat step 1 until there are no more files to add to staging
+1. Repeat step 1 until there are no more files to add to "Changes to be committed"
 1. Create a commit with the specified commit message
 1. Write down the commit's commit hash in the "Log"